MichelDucartier/ada-jekyll/index.md

 Something interesting emerging here is that movie genres are not very polarized.
 We do not have a couple of overwhelmingly big fractions of one type of movies and breadcrumbs around them.

-# Luca STOP

 ## Unraveling the threads of cinematic success

 Meet our new friend Bob!
 Bob is a newcomer in the movie acting world.
 He has always been a fan of sci-fi movies like Star Wars!
 His favourite character is Darth Vader because he really enjoys playing the bad guy.
 However, Bob is not a fool, he knows that the industry is ruthless.
 One mistake and your career is over!
 He is really worried that he can not play the same character over and over again as he will become too predictable.
-On the other hand, he also fears falling into the other extreme, i.e. playing several different types of role without forging a clear identity.
+On the other hand, he also fears falling into the other extreme, i.e. playing several types of role without forging a clear identity.
 What should he do?
 Well, let's help him with some data analysis!

-**The Spectrum of Ratings: A Glimpse into Popularity**
+**The spectrum of ratings**

 Bob really wants to maximise the income from the films he plays in.
 Unfortunately, only a handful of films are able to make it to the box office.
-Indeed, in our dataset almost 90% of movies does not have a box-office revenue!
+Indeed, in the movie dataset almost 90% of movies do not have a box-office revenue!
 Bob is still a newcomer to this industry and can not play in those big blockbusters yet.
 Nonetheless, he remembers why he wanted to become an actor in the first place.
-Even though money is important, Bob has always wanted to move people's hearts!
+Even though money is important, Bob's priority was to move people's hearts!

-Therefore, let's have a look at the movies' rating.
+Therefore, let's have a look at the movies' ratings.
 In our analysis, we choose the IMDb database.
 As we'll see, it's less about the extremes and more like a cozy middle part of the road party.

 <div class="container">
   <iframe class="responsive-iframe" src="assets/plot/ratings_histogram.html"></iframe>